Poole Harbour: Ecology and nature conservation

 Much of the north side of the harbour is a built-up area, including the town of Poole, and the conurbation which continues 10 mi eastwards along the coast.
 The west and south sides of the harbour and part of the Purbeck Heritage Coast are important wildlife havens, as are the five large islands in the harbour, which are home to the endangered red squirrel.
 The harbour is an area of international importance for wildlife conservation and is on the Ramsar list.
 It borders three national nature reserves, including the internationally important Studland and Godlingston Heath NNR, and a number of local and non-statutory nature reserves run by organisations such as the National Trust and RSPB, notably Arne.
 The mouth of the harbour is partially blocked by Sandbanks, a spit on the north, which is built up and part of Poole, and by Studland to the south, which is another important wildlife area.

 The harbour is very shallow in places and has extensive mud flat and salt marsh habitats, as well as muddy and sandy shores and seagrass meadows.
 Being an extremely popular recreation and tourism area means that the local authorities and organisations have to carefully manage the tourism to prevent damage to the habitats.

-The south shore of the harbour, including Wytch Heath and Godlingstone Heath, is open heathland of little agricultural use.
+The south shore of the harbour, including Wytch Heath and Godlingston Heath, is open heathland of little agricultural use.
 During the 20th century there was some afforestation with conifer plantations.
 Around Wareham Forest in the west this has been for commercial forestry, but on the southern shore the plantations conceal the Wytch Farm oil wells.

 Three bird species occur in internationally important numbers: common shelduck, pied avocet and black-tailed godwit.
 Other notable visitors include spoonbill, Sandwich tern and Eurasian whimbrel.
 Once rare, little egrets are now seen regularly and in increasing numbers.

 On 23 April 2022, ospreys nesting in Poole Harbour produced an egg, the first in southern England in modern times.
 The successful hatching is the first in 200 years.
 In August 2022, it was reported that one of the two chicks had been killed in a hawk attack.
+In May 2023, the only breeding pair of ospreys have hatched their first two chicks of the year.